COGGESHALL ABBEY

 The monks slept in their habits on straw, and the washing of clothes was not allowed although they could be shaken and hung in the sun.
 Cleanliness was thought to be ungodly, in 1202 a Spanish abbot was deposed for using baths and as late as 1437 it was decreed that any monk who took a bath once a month should be put on bread and water until he saw the error of his ways.

 To provide a better flow of water to their watermill, a new channel was dug to the south of the original course of the river and a three-arched brick bridge built across it – now known as Stephen’s Bridge or the Long Bridge.
 It was here on the town side of the bridge that a Rood or Cross was put up marking the entrance to the outer precinct of the abbey.
-The old course of the river spanned by the ‘Short Bridge’ became a minor stream known as ‘the back ditch’.
+On the other side of the river was the abbey brewery parts of which still remain at the centre of the present house on the site, ‘Monkwell’.

 The abbey ruins seen across the River Blackwater shown in an etching of 1816.